lgatto/lgatto.github.io/_drafts/2022-12-16-maxquant-linux.md

 # activate the environment
 conda activate maxquant
 # run any maxquant version
-mono /path/to/maxquant/MaxQuantCmd.exe mqpar.xml
+mono /path/to/maxquant/bin/MaxQuantCmd.exe mqpar.xml
 ```

 It is worth noting that there's also a [MaxQuant docker
 container](https://github.com/nickdelgrosso/DockerizeMaxQuant), but
-for an older version of MQ, 1.6.5.0, while the current one is 2.2.0.0.
+for an older version of MQ, 1.6.5.0, while the current one (at the
+time of writing) is 2.2.0.0.

 ```
 docker run -it nickdg/maxquant